pnepe6/es6-rollup-boilerplate/README.md

 "Levels" are git branches made up of different core modules to manage the lifecycle of bundle/transpilation modules, from test-based development, from frameworks js to external libraries.

 #### Git repository branch level
-In addition to being preconfigurated, each repositoty are updated from the top level (0) until the last level which host your project.
+In addition to being preconfigurated, each branch/module are updated from the top level (0) until the last level which host your project.
 In this way each git repository recovers updates from previous level.
     - core Module boilerplate (level 0): Rollup (UMD bundler) and Babel (CJS/ES transpiler)
     - core TDD extend (level 1): Eslint, Jest
     - core Framework extend (level 2): React